Are You Whole Or Only Partly Whole?

 Taking time to prepare your heart.

 Jesus also tells everyone in Luke 21 about remaining watchful for his return.
-We are living in the last days everyone.
-Hebrews 1:2 tells us this.
-His words say in Hebrew 2:1-3, “We must pay more careful attention, therefore, to what we have heard, so that we do not drift away.
-For if the message spoken by angels was binding, and every violation and disobedience received its just punishment, how shall we escape if we ignore such a great salvation?
-This salvation, which was first announced by the Lord, was confirmed to us by those who heard him.
-God also testified to it by signs, wonders and various miracles, and gifts of the Holy Spirit distributed according to his will.”
+We are living in the last days everyone!
+Hebrews 1:1-2 states, ‘God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, Hath in these last days spoken unto us by his Son, whom he hath appointed heir of all things, by whom also he made the worlds.’
+His words say in Hebrew 2:1-4, ‘Therefore we ought to give the more earnest heed to the things which we have heard, lest at any time we should let them slip.
+For if the word spoken by angels was stedfast, and every transgression and disobedience received a just recompence of reward; How shall we escape, if we neglect so great salvation; which at the first began to be spoken by the Lord, and was confirmed unto us by them that heard him; God also bearing them witness, both with signs and wonders, and divers miracles, and gifts of the Holy Ghost, according to his own will?’
 Christ wants us spiritually fit and ready because he is coming back.
-Don’t be careless about life – seek God – who he is, why he came, what he did, and what he will be doing.
+Don’t be lazy or careless about life – seek God – who he is, why he came, what he did, and what he will be doing.
+You don’t know what you don’t know.
 Ask God for his help in this.
-Ask him if you need more patience, wisdom, and understanding and if he will give it to you.
+Ask him for what you need whether it’s knowledge, wisdom, or/and understanding and he will give it to you.
 Knock at his door!
-Matthew 7:7,8 states, “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
-For everyone who asks receives; he who seeks finds; and to him who knocks, the door will be opened.”
-Get a good bible, maybe one with a ‘life application study’ and start reading.
-Do not give up and see what happens!
-How is a person to know the signs of the times we are in unless you start getting acquainted with what Jesus says in his word so you can understand and be ready?
+Read his Word.
+In Matthew 7:7,8 Jesus states, “Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you: For every one that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened.”
+Get a good bible, I recommend the authorized KJV with the words of Jesus in red letters and the chapters indexed.
+Do not give up, stick with it, and see what happens!
+How is a person to know the signs of the times we are coming upon unless you start getting acquainted with what Jesus says in his word so you can understand and be ready?

 Whether you are a Jew or a Gentile, Jesus is coming back one day!